shoebill23/CW2025_20698118/README.md

 - Centering the Bricks within the preview panels
   - Was supposed to ensure the preview bricks were centered in the preview panels
-  - However, the implementation did not account for the different sizes of the preview panels.
-I tried multiple approaches to center the bricks, but none worked as expected.
-  - The method I used was to compute the smallest box that contains the preview piece, then shift it so that box sits in the middle of the 4×4 preview grid but ended up not working as expected.
+  - The method I used was to compute the smallest box that contains the preview piece, then shift it so that box sits in the middle of the preview grid but ended up not working as expected.
   - The bricks were instead aligned to the top-left corner of the preview panels

 - Ghost Brick